b-aryan/Watermark-Remover/README.md

 > Training is done patch-wise to generalize across various image resolutions and enhance local feature restoration.

-## 🚀 Inference & Deployment
+## 🚀 Inference

-This model is designed to handle arbitrarily large images by processing them in **overlapping patches** and seamlessly reconstructing the output.
+This model is designed to handle arbitrarily large images by processing them in **overlapping patches** and seamlessly reconstructing the output using `run_on_patches_online.py`.

 ### 🔗 Live Demo